dougbtv/dougbtv.github.io/_posts/2017-05-30-vnf-asterisk-kubernetes.markdown

 nameserver 192.168.122.1
 ```

 Note: That won't be sticky through reboots.
-I'll leave that as an excersize for my readers (or someone can make a PR on my playbooks!)
+I'll leave that as an exercise for my readers (or someone can make a PR on my playbooks!)

 And just make sure that it works.